 Adult – R125

-You can’t go to South Africa and miss out on a wine tasting adventure.
-We visited Groot Constantia which is the oldest wine estate in South Africa for an estate, cellar tour & wine tasting.
-We got to experience the new visitor’s route, and have an all-in-one experience of the Manor House Museum including tasting of five wines.
+You can’t go to South Africa and miss out on a wine-tasting adventure.
+This led us to visit Groot Constantia which is the oldest wine estate in South Africa for an estate, cellar tour & wine tasting.
+We got to experience the new visitor’s route, and have an all-in-one experience of the Manor House Museum including tasting five wines.
 We also got a genuine crystal Spiegelau wine glass as a souvenir.

 Related: Where to go for wine tasting in Nairobi